 \textbf{Position Embeddings} We first removed the position embeddings, used in the self-attention to determine the relative importance of the mentions in the cluster.
 By removing the position embeddings, the relative importance of a mention becomes independent of its position in the cluster.
 As a result, the performance of the model drops by 0.7\%.

 \textbf{Width Embeddings} We then removed the cluster width embeddings from our features.
 The cluster width embedding is a feature used in computing the pairwise scores, which allows mentions to known the size of individual candidate clusters.
-(Cluster size can be used as an indicator of the cluster salience, as the larger the size is, the more frequently an entity is mentioned, hence have a higher salience.)
+(Cluster size can be used as an indicator of cluster salience, as the larger the size, the more frequently an entity is mentioned, having therefore a higher salience.)
 The cluster width feature contributes 0.4\% towards our model.

 \textbf{Cluster History} We trained a model that keeps exactly one cluster per entity, and the history clusters are excluded from the candidate lists.
 This removing of history clusters reduces the chance of linking the mentions to the correct entity; as a consequence, the performance drops by 1 percentage point.